priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## File & I/O Operations

 ### File Operations
+**One-liner**: Read, write, and manipulate files - use 'with' statements for automatic cleanup.
 **Concept**: Reading, writing, and manipulating files using built-in functions and context managers for proper resource management.
 **Analogy**: Like different ways of interacting with a filing cabinet.
 ```python